shaiyon/SubredditBot/README.md

 ## Methodology - the model

 GPT-2 (Generative Pretrained Transformer) may be some of the latest and greatest in text generation, but the architecture of the model is not especially novel.
-It is an extremely large [transformer](https://arxiv.org/abs/1706.03762) trained unsupervised on a monstrous 40GB text corpus (compilation of outbound links from Reddit which received at least 3 karma).
-Transformers use a generic mechanism based on encoder-decoders to detect dependencies between inputs and outputs.
-Due to their property of linearly improving performance when given more data, GPT-2 generates text of unprecedented realism.
+It is an extremely large [transformer](https://arxiv.org/abs/1706.03762) pretrained unsupervised on a monstrous 40GB text corpus.
+Transformers employ a generic mechanism based on encoder-decoders to detect dependencies between inputs and outputs.
+Due to transformers' property of improving performance linearly when given more data and the large initial dataset, GPT-2 generates text of unprecedented realism.
+Out of the box, the model is generalized and unspecific, but is ripe for fine-tuning with other data, and the generated text maintains its coherence even after retraining.

 <p align="center">
   <img src="https://miro.medium.com/max/1474/1*b15IvFFUT-WtPRdxsnoMQw.png" width="460" height="460">